StewAlexander-com/NetVendor/README.md

 ## Introduction
 *What vendors are lurking on your network?
 This software figures this out!*

 NetVendor is a Python tool designed specifically for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of all devices on their network.
-It processes MAC address tables and IP ARP data from network devices to provide detailed insights into your network's composition.
+It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network routers and switches to provide detailed insights into your network's composition.

 ## Quick Navigation
 - 🚀 [Getting Started](#getting-started) - Installatioto analyze and visualize the vendor distribution of networking devices (routers and switches) in their infrastructure.
 It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network devices to provide detailed insights into your network's composin and setup